Photo: Panoramic view of Jamison Valley, Blue Mountains

 Map see Blue Mountains Map.

-Explore the history, the antique and art galleries, Australian bird and wildlife and play at golf courses with spectacular views.
+Explore the history, the antique and art galleries, Australian flora, bird and wildlife and play at golf courses with spectacular views.

 The Blue Mountains offer majestic views and great bushwalk experiences.
 See the weather for the Blue Mountains, Today and Forecasts Blue Mountains Weather.

 When the colony was first founded in 1788 it took many years before a route across the mountains was discovered by the European settlers.
 Led by William Cox, their explorer party, after listening to the aboriginal’s advice to stick to the ridges found their way to the rich fertile hinterlands.

 Many homes that you can find here amongst the trees date back to the Victorian Days, as do the buildings in the small towns along the Great Western Highway.